 In practice, most of these parties ask TU Delft to do this for them.
 Holding on to the method for applying the model was a conscious decision.
 Some people think that this contravenes the concept of ‘open science’, but in this case, it was the only way to create an impact, says Hendrikse.

 “This move meant that I could expand my research with a lab, I can experiment, and I can appoint three PhD students to spend the next 4.5 years helping me with the project”, concludes Hendrikse.
 “It's a fantastic result.
 We've actively contributed to the design process for some of the offshore wind farms currently being built.
 How cool is that!”

-Maxim Segeren is a business developer in the Valorisation Centre and supervised the deal with Siemens Gamesa.
+Maxim Segeren is a business developer in the Innovation and Impact Centre and supervised the deal with Siemens Gamesa.

 “It was never our aim to make money with the intellectual property rights, but to implement the innovations and continue the research.
 I am very pleased that the negotiations resulted in a partnership with Siemens Gamesa: the company is footing the bill for the certification and for Hendrikse's follow-up research, in exchange for a royalty-free licence.
 In turn, this gave TU Delft the opportunity to link up with public-private funds, which we have done with success.

 This has enabled us to make a real impact.
 We moved directly from a research model to implementation and certification in a commercial project.
 In addition, the fundamental research is continuing.
-This is something that the Valorisation Centre and the Faculty of Civil Engineering and Geosciences can be proud of.
+This is something that the Innovation and Impact Centre and the Faculty of Civil Engineering and Geosciences can be proud of.

 It was a complex process, in which we worked closely with Adriaan van Noord and Merlijn Bazuine from the Intellectual Property (IP) team.
 Merlijn had a highly constructive, adequate approach to dealing with all the agreements relating to IP.
 I could never have done it on my own.